 Within our larger restoration program, we offer counseling and mentorships for trauma survivors (not just trafficking) in order to support their resiliency and facilitate healing and on-going health.
 In addition, we offer training and develop resources for community leaders; heightening the awareness and equipping those in positions of influence with a trauma-informed toolkit and lay counseling skills.

 Knowing that marriages are the cornerstone of families and families are the foundation for society, we run a year-long marriage enrichment program with a cohort of couples, equipping them with the foundations of healthy marriages through training, accountability, experiential activities, a learning community and resources.

 Since trafficking is a spiritual issue, we address trafficking and its contributing factors strategically through prayer and worship.
 Collectively and individually, we exalt the God of Justice and partner with Him to see His justice come.

-Our team joins together for corporate worship and devotions two times a week, as well as spending personal time alone in prayer in our prayer room.
+Our team joins together for corporate worship and devotions three times a week, as well as spending personal time alone in prayer in our prayer room.

 We are committed to prayer, knowing it is one of God’s primary strategies for releasing justice in the earth (Luke 18).
 As we intercede in prayer, we partner with God’s heart and tap into His power that transforms hearts and brings justice to the nations.
 Our physical reach may be limited, but in prayer we have the ability to impact any and every situation.

 We intentionally pray for each of the programs, projects and cases within our organization and also serve as a prayer partner for many in the community.
 In addition, we strive to mobilize prayer in the community knowing that prayer brings revival, and revival brings justice.
-Each week we host a community prayer meeting to unite with others in prayer for the issues surrounding human trafficking and injustice.
+Each weekday morning, we open our prayer room to the community to unite with others in prayer for the issues surrounding human trafficking and injustice.